asanzribas/Customer-Segmentation-and-Churn-Prediction/README.md

 - Targeted Marketing Strategies: Once customer segments are identified, businesses can tailor their marketing strategies and retention efforts to address the specific needs and preferences of each cluster.
 This can improve the effectiveness of retention campaigns.

 - Risk Assessment: Clustering can help in assessing the risk of churn for different customer segments.
-Some segments may be more prone to churn than others, and this information can be valuable in prioritizing efforts to retain high-risk customers.
+Some segments may be more prone to churn than others, and this information can be valuable in prioritising efforts to retain high-risk customers.

 - Model Calibration: By incorporating cluster information into predictive models, the model's accuracy in predicting customer churn may be improved.
 The distinct characteristics of each cluster can be used to fine-tune model parameters and enhance its predictive power.